The Challenging Conditions Myth

 National Outdoor Leadership School's Risk Enhancement

 Bad advice like this also has a tendency to morph into more elaborate, but equally dangerous forms.
-A particularly elaborate version of the Challenging Conditions argument actually takes the position that wetsuits or drysuits are "unnecessarily extreme".
-Ironically, it's promoted by the National Outdoor Leadership School, which considers itself to be a leader in wilderness risk management.
-However, the following paragraph is actually Risk Enhancement:
+For example, the Challenging Conditions argument that's promoted by the National Outdoor Leadership School (NOLS) actually takes the position that wetsuits or drysuits are "unnecessarily extreme".
+Ironically, NOLS promotes itself as a expert in wilderness risk management.
+However, the following paragraph actually promotes Risk Enhancement:

 "We balance our clothing for both the water and surface conditions.
 Our best protection from cold shock is to be off the water if a capsize is likely.
 If you cannot get to protected water or to the shore, dressing for cold water immersion may help, with a focus on insulation on the head and neck.